-The Observatory on the Online Platform Economy, which comprises a group of 15 independent experts and a dedicated team of European Commission officials, monitors the evolution of the online platform economy to advise and support the Commission in its policy making in relation to online platforms.
+The Observatory on the Online Platform Economy, which comprises an Expert Group and team of European Commission officials, monitors the evolution of the online platform economy to advise and support the Commission in its policy making in relation to online platforms.
 The Observatory also looks into current and emerging challenges and opportunities for the EU in the online economy and in online general search.

 The primary focus of this study, in support of the Observatory on the Online Platform Economy, was to research various aspects of online platforms, as well as their relationship to their users.
 RAND Europe was part of a consortium including PPMI, Open Evidence and the German Economic Institute.